django-danceschool/django-danceschool/README.rst

 sends out a confirmation email when a customer purchases a gift certificate.
 The templates for these emails are completely configurable, and they are stored in the database, so you can customize them without requiring access to the underlying code.
+The first time that you run the server, the templates are populated with default content using

 To edit these email templates (and to create other custom email templates for your own purposes), simply log in as the superuser (or